 Yes, you could easily entertain yourself for quite a while here!

 We spent about 45 minutes here, but you could easily spend several hours or the better part of a day if you really wanted to.
-The restaurant at the top looked nice, and certainly provided a fabulous view of the Memphis skyline, but we did not eat there.
+The restaurant at the top looked nice, and certainly provided a fabulous view of the Memphis skyline.

 Entrance to the pyramid is free, but there is a $10 charge for the elevator to the lookout at the top.